Credit: Halloween Nights of Lights

 Address: 5572 Bethesda Road, Stouffville

 Haunted Hollows Scream Park is what your Halloween fears are made of.
-With one and a half acres filled with over thirty individual scenes, professional animatronics and live actors, the scream park will heighten all of your senses.
+With 2 acres filled with over thirty individual scenes, professional animatronics and live actors, the scream park will heighten all of your senses.

 Address: 18444 Yonge Street, East Gwillimbury